 My master grabbed my hand and lead me inside.
 My heart fluttered in response.
+The gesture was innocent, but somehow felt sexual.
 He squeezed my hand and I squeezed his.
+I was ready.

 He gazed into my eyes for a moment and I saw darkness in his pupils, the kind of darkness and pain I just escaped from, and I started to understand a little why I felt instantly drawn to him.
 It wasn't just gratitude, it was also kinship.
 He understood the pain I had come from without me having to explain it to him.